blabla1337/skf-flask/markdown/code_examples/php/32-code_example--Input_validation_validation--.md

         {
             while(!preg_match($expectedValue , $_POST['userinput']]))
             {

+			//Set a log for whenever there is unexpected userinput with a threat level setLog($_SESSION['userID'],"Detection of malicous input in checkbox.", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

             /*
 			If the user tries to enter value's other than the fixed checkbox value's, imediate logout wil follow!
 			*/
 			setCounter(3);

-			//Set a log for whenever there is unexpected userinput with a threat level setLog($_SESSION['userID'],"Detection of malicous input in checkbox.", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");
-            die;
+			//The die function is to make sure the rest of the php code is not excecuted beyond this point die;

             }